-I spent the last two days at the Quantified Self Conference at the Computer History Museum in Mountain View, CA It was full of biohackers and the people who are leading the next big technology revolution, bringing together hardware and software, the Internet, and health and behavior monitoring.
-This is literally the “homebrew computer club” of this decade.
-People here are making the stuff that everyone else will be using and wearing in 10 years.
-24/7 health monitoring that actually improves the quality of life.
-Easy tools to help you figure out what you should be eating, or what vitamins to take, or what medicines won’t work for you, based on more knowledge and data than we’ve ever had in history.
-(Looks like the Mercury News just picked up the “Homebrew” line too.)
+I spent the last two days at the Quantified Self Conference at the Computer History Museum in Mountain View, CA. It was full of biohackers and the people who are leading the next big technology revolution bringing together hardware, software, the internet, health, and behavior monitoring.
+This is the “homebrew computer club” of this decade.
+Here, People are making the stuff that everyone else will be using and wearing in 10 years, like 24/7 health monitoring that actually improves the quality of life, easy tools to help you figure out what you should be eating, what vitamins to take, and what medicines won’t work for you based on more knowledge and data than we’ve ever had in history.
+(It looks like the Mercury News just picked up the “Homebrew” line too).

-This is the exact opposite of what physicians and hospitals do: they monitor you when you’re sick so they can make you not-sick.
-The Quantified Self movement is more along the lines of helping you monitor yourself when you’re well so you can be even more well.
-In fact, if you do that enough, you can become so resilient physically and mentally that you’re…bulletproof.
-And that’s why I presented at the QS conference twice in one day, and why I spent several hours being interviewed and photographed as the “Tim Ferriss of the Brain” for the cover of a major business magazine! (fingers crossed they like the pictures…) You’ll find the video of my talks here on The Bulletproof Executive as soon as I can get them transcoded.
+This is the exact opposite of what physicians and hospitals do.
+They monitor you when you’re sick so they can make you not-sick.
+The Quantified Self movement is more along the lines of helping you monitor yourself when you’re well so you can be even better.
+In fact, if you do that enough, you can become so resilient, physically and mentally, that you’re…Bulletproof®.
+That’s why I presented at the QS conference twice in one day, and spent several hours being interviewed and photographed as the “Tim Ferriss of the Brain” for the cover of a major business magazine!
+(My fingers are crossed that they like the pictures…) You’ll find the video of my talks here on The Bulletproof® Executive as soon as I can get them transcoded.

-As you’ve read, it was this biohacking approach that led me to lose 100lbs and keep it off for more than a decade, and even learn to eat about 4,000 calories per day, sleep less than 5 hours per night, raise my IQ, and maintain stellar health without the need for exercise.
+As you’ve read, it was this biohacking approach that led me to lose 100lbs, keep it off for more than a decade, learn to eat about 4,000 calories per day, sleep less than 5 hours per night, raise my IQ, and maintain stellar health without the need for exercise.